dmohs/react-cljs/README.md

 - **Built-in support for hot-reloading**.
 If you use, for example, [Figwheel](https://github.com/bhauman/lein-figwheel) to hot-reload files on change, React components created with the `defc` macro will be patched automatically.
 - **Method tracing**.
 Including `:trace? true` in the class definition map will cause every method call to emit a message to the console.
 This also attempts to break infinite loops by setting a ceiling on the number of traces in a short time period.
 - **React Developer Tools support**.
 Copies component state and props into plain JavaScript in non-optimized compilation modes so it is easier to use React Developer Tools (Chrome extension) to inspect components.
+- **abind** *experimental*.
+Binds an atom passed as a property to a key in state.
+Whenever the atom's value changes, the corresponding state key will receive the new value (and cause a re-render).

 ### Add dependency: